 Globally, Muslim sectarianism affects almost all Muslims in one way or another.
 Many Muslim groups would not thrive as a sect or be able to keep their adherents in check without having a sub-ideological focus, or without being in opposition to another Muslim group.
 The modem day Salafist phenomena in the United States is just one example of that.
 At their height, they would ascribe medieval, and early islamic sectarian labels to other Muslims and then proceed to demonize them.
 They would attach the title Mu’tazilite, Raa’fidee, Juhamee, and Khawaarij to everyday converts who have never even heard of such titles and groups, and of course to many of them; to be a true Salafi, you must call yourself a Salafi.

 This methodology is not only a characteristic of some modern day Salafists, it’s typical of many islamic groups who came to the country already sectarianized.
 Sectarianism works better in a small village somewhere where everybody is of the same tribe, or believes the same, thinks the same, and has the exact same values for generations.
 However, in Muslim America, sectarian Islam creates an entirely different dynamic.
 Especially for the convert or revert to Islam.
+It means a march towards near total fragmentation.

 Sometimes converts/reverts come across one or another of these sectarianized versions of Islam and don’t even realize what hit them until much later when they try to raise their children on the sect’s sub-ideology or on veneration of the sect’s founder or leader, or until they go and try to integrate with another group of Muslims and then they discover that one group hates the other.
 This can be a pretty mind blowing, faith shaking discovery for someone who just recently entered into the religion of Islam.
 Which is why those who stay in Islam for a long time and survive the twist and turns of sectarianism become so strong in their faith and grasp on tawheed.
 When confusion sets in, believers tend to resort to the foundation of Islam; laa ilaaha illa Allah Muhammad Rasoolu Allah.